Friday: Doctor Returns Home To Inspire Youth

 This interview will be on St. Louis on the Air during the noon hour Friday.
 This story will be updated after the show.
 You can listen live.

-On Friday’s St. Louis on the Air, host Don Marsh will talk with physician Dr. Ashley Denmark of Jennings, Missouri, who returned to St. Louis in an effort to inspire minority children to follow their dream careers.
+On Friday’s St. Louis on the Air, host Don Marsh will talk with physician Ashley Denmark of Jennings, Missouri, who returned to St. Louis in an effort to inspire minority children to follow their dream careers.
 One such effort includes her children's book "Olivia’s Doctor Adventures."

 Have a question or comment for Dr. Ashley Denmark?
 Tweet us (@STLonAir), send an email to talk@stlpublicradio.org or share your thoughts via our St. Louis on the Air Facebook group.